Tzachi Hanegbi

-Tzachi Hanegbi (צחי הנגבי; born 26 February 1957) is an Israeli politician and national security expert who served as Israel's National Security Advisor from 2023 to 2025.
+Tzachi Hanegbi (born 26 February 1957) is an Israeli politician and national security expert who served as Israel's National Security Advisor from 2023 to 2025.
 A member of Likud, Hanegbi previously served as Minister of Agriculture and Rural Development, Minister of Regional Cooperation and Minister of Community Affairs.

 He served as Minister of Justice, Minister of Internal Security, Minister of Intelligence and Nuclear Affairs, and Minister in the Prime Minister's office supervising Israel's intelligence agencies Mossad and Shin Bet.
 He was also responsible for overseeing Israel's Atomic Energy Agency and served as the minister in charge of Israel's strategic relationship and security dialogue with the United States.
 He also served as Deputy Minister of Foreign Affairs and as the Chairman of the Knesset Foreign Affairs and Defense Committee and Majority Leader of the Knesset.

 Hanegbi was appointed by Prime Minister Benjamin Netanyahu to serve as acting prime minister of Israel, from 10 to 17 September 2017, while the prime minister traveled abroad.

 He lost his seat in the Knesset in the 2022 Israeli legislative election.
 In January 2023, Hanegbi was appointed head of the National Security Council.
 On 21 October 2025, Prime Minister Netanyahu fired Hanegbi, effective immediately, from heading the National Security Council.

 Biography

-Hanegbi was born in Jerusalem to Geula Cohen, a prominent member of the 1940s underground group Lehi and later MK for Likud and Tehiya, and Emmanuel Hanegbi, the Operations Officer for the Lehi.
+Hanegbi was born in Jerusalem to Geulah Cohen, a prominent member of the 1940s underground group Lehi and later MK for Likud and Tehiya, and Emmanuel Hanegbi, the Operations Officer for the Lehi.
 After his military service in the paratroopers corps, Hanegbi studied international relations at the Hebrew University of Jerusalem.
 As president of the Hebrew University Student Union in 1980, he received a six-month suspended sentence for leading an attack on Arab students.
 Despite this incident, he became president of the National Union of Israeli Students later that year, holding that title until 1982.
 After his undergraduate studies, he went on to study law, obtaining an LL.B.

 Hanegbi lives in Mevaseret Zion, a town on the outskirts of Jerusalem.